 Other secured financings included nonrecourse arrangements.
-Nonrecourse other secured financings were \$6 million as of June 2022.
+Nonrecourse other secured financings were \$6 million as of June 2023.

-The firm has elected to apply the fair value option to certain other secured financings.
+The firm has elected to apply the fair value option to certain other secured financings because the use of fair value eliminates non-economic volatility in earnings that would arise from using different measurement attributes.
 See Note 8 for further information about other secured financings that are accounted for at fair value.

 Other secured financings that are not recorded at fair value are recorded based on the amount of cash received plus accrued interest, which generally approximates fair value.
-As these financings are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 through 8.
-Had these financings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2022.
+As these financings are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 and 5.
+Had these financings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2023.